I love to read, and because I don't have much time for my favorite hobby, I also love to listen to audiobooks. Gotta get my fix in somehow!

 Well, there you have it!
 I'll try to update this list as I find new ones, but to keep up with the up-to-date list, you can bookmark my Goodreads Business Books bookshelf and find all of this info there too.

 If you love books, but you've never heard of Goodreads, it's the most awesome (free) book-related resource out there, aside from the library of course, but they're not the same thing.
-They've got digital bookshelves to stay organized, lists-galore, book reviews, links to where you can purchase, and the oldies/classics are available right from Goodreads!
+They've got digital bookshelves to stay organized, lists-galore, book reviews, links to where you can purchase, give-away entries, ability to follow authors you love, and the oldies/classics are available for free right from Goodreads!